🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Step 1: Message (Message Generation)

-Generate messages to be sent from neighboring nodes to the center node:
+Generate the messages sent from neighboring nodes to the center node:

 $$ \mathbf{m}_{j \to i}^{(k)} = \text{MESSAGE}^{(k)}\left(\mathbf{h}_i^{(k-1)}, \mathbf{h}_j^{(k-1)}, \mathbf{e}_{ji}\right) $$